What is Integrative Therapy?

 Woman having an integrative counselling session in Hong Kong

-For example, when working with anxiety, along with noticing negative thought patterns, beliefs and fears, we will also pay attention to any associated physical sensations, such as tightness in the chest or an increased heart rate.
+For example, when working with anxiety, we not only notice negative thought patterns, beliefs, and fears but also pay attention to any associated physical sensations, such as tightness in the chest or an increased heart rate.
+Similarly, this process works in reverse – when addressing physical symptoms, such as frozen shoulder or back pain (whether it is acute or chronic), we can also explore the associated emotions, thoughts, and beliefs that arise while noticing the sensations in the body.

 As an integrative counsellor and psychotherapist, I believe that embarking on a journey of self-discovery and increased self-awareness is an essential step towards improving our overall well-being and finding more fulfilment and meaning in life.
 Through the processes of awareness, we can gain deeper insight into our life experiences.
 Through acceptance and change, we can develop the skills necessary to make healthier choices that support our physical, emotional, and psychological well-being.
 This journey is not always easy, but it can bring profound personal growth and transformation so we feel empowered to live our best life.

-Whether it is back pain or emotional discomfort, together, we will work with your current concerns towards healing.
+Whether it is acute or chronic pain, emotional discomfort or mental angst, together we will work with your current concerns towards healing.
 With compassion, patience, and empathic insight, my intention is to get you well on your way to living a life that is fulfilling and meaningful, where you can feel freedom, happiness and joy.

 Questions you may have: